François Mireur: Biography

-Mireur was born in Escragnolles in 1770, and studied as a medicinal doctor at the Faculty of Medicine in Montpellier.
+Mireur was born in Escragnolles in Provence in 1770, and studied as a medical doctor at the Faculty of Medicine in Montpellier.
 In 1792, he became a doctor, but volunteered for the army shortly afterwards.
-That year, he sang Rouget de Lisle's war song when he was headed to Marseilles to organize and lead volunteers from nearby towns.
+That year, he sang Rouget de Lisle's war song for the Army of the Rhine when he was headed to Marseille to coordinate volunteers from Southern towns.
 The song thus became known as "La Marseillaise", which was adopted as the French national anthem in 1795.

-During the war, he fought at the Battle of Valmy and later served in the Italian Campaign of Napoleon, twice refusing the rank of general.
-In 1798, he was promoted to general and served alongside Louis Desaix in the Egyptian Campaign, where he fought the Mamelukes and Ottomans.
-It was in this war that Mireur met his end.
-While riding a newly purchased Arabian stallion, after only a short distance, he was ambushed by three Mamelukes, and killed before he could call for help.
-His name was inscribed on the 28th pillar of the Arc de Triomphe at the top of the south pillar, near the avenue Kleber.
-He was honored as a national hero because of his role in popularising the Marseillaise.
+In the Decisive Moments in History, Stefan Zweig imagined the scene of Mireur singing the song in a crowded room at a Republican banquet in Marseille, on June 22, 1792.